michaelficarra/MooTools-StringScanner/README.md

 ### scan_until(pattern)
 *Note: this method alters last match results*

 Attempts to match the pattern against the String being scanned.
-On a successful match, the scan pointer is advanced to the end of the matched portion of the String and the portion of the String being scanned up to and including the matched string is returned.
+On a successful match, the scan pointer is advanced to the end of the matched portion of the String and the portion of the String being scanned up to and including the matched String is returned.
 On a failed match, null is returned.

 	ss.reset()				// #<StringScanner 0/13 @ "abc12...">
 	ss.scan_until(/ /)		// "abc123 "